uicm-mas/uicm-mas.github.io/_posts/2018-11-09-UICM-Abstract.markdown

 categories: Open-Access Research Paper
 ---

 This paper would be fully open-access.
-My handwriting manuscript is prepared, but I need time to craft it into a rigorous research treatize.
+The arxiv preview version is available @ https://arxiv.org/abs/1811.09920 My handwriting manuscript is prepared, and I am currently crafting it into a rigorous research treatize.

 ## Abstract

 Motivated by Shannon's model and recent rehabiliation of self-supervised artificial intelligence having a "World Model", this paper propose an **unified intelligence-communication (UIC) model** for describing a single agent and any multi-agent system.
 The model try to incorporates the following contributions.
 + The environment is modelled as the generic communication channel between agents.
-+ The model leads to important insights on that "Any intelligent structure is an aggregation of multiple agents", where the simplest or basic unit of a agent is represented by "IF-THEN" rule**, as proposed by Holland and Marvinminsky.
++ The model leads to important insights on that "Any intelligent structure is an aggregation of multiple agents", where the simplest or basic unit of a agent is represented by "IF-THEN" rule**, as proposed by Holland and Marvin Minsky.
 + The model unifies several well-adopted agent architecture, e.g. Observe-Orient-Decide-Act (OODA) model, world-model based agent model and rule-based agent model, and provides information theory societies **a common model for practicing quantitative analytical methods**.
 + The model provides an unified approach to investigate a multi-agent system (MAS) having multiple action-perception modalities, e.g. explicitly information transfer and implicit information transfer.